mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

     Let us walk through each of the stacks,

-    ### **Stack: aws-etl-mongo-atlas-stack**
+    ### **Stack for MongoDB Atlas: aws-etl-mongo-atlas-stack**

-      This stack will create MongoDB Atlas Free tier Cluster.
+      This stack will create MongoDB Atlas Project and a free tier database cluster with a user and network permission (Open).

       **Prerequisite:**

-      a. create a role with its trust relationship as a CloudFormation service
+      a. create an AWS role with its trust relationship as a CloudFormation service

       Use [this template](https://github.com/mongodb/mongodbatlas-cloudformation-resources/blob/master/examples/execution-role.yaml) to create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create) to create the execution role.